standardsemiconductor/VELDT-getting-started/README.md

 ## [Section 1: Introduction & Setup](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)

 > The nursery was silent.
 It was empty as a jungle glade at hot high noon.
 The walls were blank and two dimensional.
-Now, as George and Lydia Hadley stood in the center of the room, the walls began to purrand recede into crystalline distance, it seemed, and presently an African veldt appeared, in three dimensions, on all sides, in color reproduced to the final pebble and bit of straw.
+Now, as George and Lydia Hadley stood in the center of the room, the walls began to purr and recede into crystalline distance, it seemed, and presently an African veldt appeared, in three dimensions, on all sides, in color reproduced to the final pebble and bit of straw.
 The ceiling above them became a deep sky with a hot yellow sun.

 > *The Veldt* by Ray Bradbury

 This is an opinionated guide to hardware design from first principles using Haskell and VELDT.
 We assume you are using the [VELDT FPGA development board](https://www.standardsemiconductor.com) available to order from [Amazon](https://www.amazon.com/dp/B08F9T8DFT?ref=myi_title_dp).
 We also assume you are using Linux, but this is only for getting the tools setup and running the examples.